andyhopp/eShopOnWeb/README.md

    1. Start a new build.

-        1. Navigate to the CloudFormaton stack's Outputs tab, and click the hyperlink next to the `CodePipelineUrl` output parameter.
+        1. Navigate back to the CloudFormation stack's Outputs tab, and click the hyperlink next to the `CodePipelineUrl` output parameter.

         1. On the CodePipeline's dashboard, click the `Release Change` button to start a new build, and confirm your decision by clicking the `Release` button on the pop-up dialog that appears.